 Few newsrooms today can afford a full-time religion reporter, yet covering courts, education, entertainment, police and politics often requires an understanding of religious traditions and the role of belief in daily life.
 Annenberg's graduate course trains students interested in covering the intersection of religion, politics and culture.
 Each year, the class focuses on a world religion, reporting first in Los Angeles and then oversea during a 10-day field trip.

 In 2010 and 2011 , students reported on Jews and Muslims in SoCal, Israel and Palestine.
-In 2012, they covered Hindus and Muslims locally and in India.
-This year, the class is writing about Catholics at home and in the Republic of Ireland and Northern Ireland.
+In 2012, they covered Hindus and Muslims locally and in Delhi, India, and last year the class wrote about Roman Catholics at home and in the Republic of Ireland and Northern Ireland.
 This spring, students will report and write on Southern California's Indian community and travel to Pune and Mumbai in March, where they will cover religion, economics and politics.

 The class is taught by Diane Winston , a former reporter who, after 10 years of daily journalism, earned a Ph.D. in American religious history.
 Winston has authored several books on religion and media, and her work has been published in the Los Angeles Times, the New York Times and the Washington Post, among other places.